maxwellsoh/emgBenchmarking/README.md

 python run_CNN_EMG.py --config config/example.yaml
 ```

+For example, by setting `model` to the name of a machine learning model that is supported by `timm` (Pytorch Image Models), you can train using that model instead.

 # Troubleshooting
 If you run into an error, `OSError: [Errno 24] Too many open files`
 Run the command